billyball1517/chrome-remote-desktop/README.md

 `exec ssh -tY localuser@172.17.0.1 /usr/bin/startlxde`

 For context, this command is telling the container where to get the desktop from.
-In the default docker coniguration, 172.17.0.1 will always be the host machine.
+In the default docker configuration, 172.17.0.1 will always be the host machine.

 Finally, we need to do some one-time configuration within the container.
 Unfortunatly these steps can't be included in the build file.